aixoss/aix-puppet/README.md

 #### ./manifests/init.pp file
  All aixautomation module setups are done through the ./manifests/init.pp file.<br>
 #### Prerequisites
  As a prerequisites of aixautomation Puppet module, NIM configuration between NIM server (on which this Puppet module runs), and the LPARs (on which software maintenance operations are performed) needs to be properly set : all LPARs which can either not be accessible through a simple 'ping -c1 -w5 <lpar>' command or through a simple 'c_rsh' command will be excluded from the list of targets on which ./manifests/init.pp will be applied. <br>

- List of LPARs on which rules can be applied is retrieved through NIM server by getting list of standalones.<br>
+ List of LPARs on which rules can be applied is retrieved through NIM server by getting list of standalones.
+As a matter of fact only standalones really used in manifests/init.pp are tested (see 'Facters' section below)<br>
- For advanced users who know 'ruby' language : if this list of standalones is too large, and to spare time, you can skip some standalones by manually editing ./lib/factor/standalones.rb : search for 'To shorten execution', and use the two samples of code which are provided, one sample to work on white list, and one sample to work on black list.

 ### What aixautomation module affects
  This module requires available disk space to store updates downloaded from FixCentral,